HappySeaFox/sail/README.md

 - Most image format codecs are able to output the `SOURCE` pixel format for those who want to kick the hell out of images manually.
 For example, one may want to work with `CMYK` pixels in a print image
 - Read and write ICC profiles
-- Read and write meta information like JPEG comments
+- Read and write meta data like JPEG comments
 - Image formats are supported through dynamically loaded SAIL codecs
 - Qt, SDL, and pure C examples
 - The best MIME icons in the computer industry